nvareille/UnitedRepublicQuests/Skrom's Little Helper (First Edition)/Quest.md

 The Rewards (There are rewards !!!!!
 Yeah :D):
 - Everyone participating will earn the Role "Skrom's Little Helper (First Edition)"
 - Every Game will win a title proper to the game it made
+- Christmas themed art from our awesome artist Semura !
 - Assets on Unity made by Skrom !
 And Game creation courses :p
 - The game that for us made the difference will receive the "Skrom's World Creator (First Edition)"
 - Feedbacks from the whole team